quizbowl/why/stories/tournament-director.md

 ## All
 - I want to communicate with the Tournament Director
 - I want to see when and where a tournament is
-- I want to see what other teams are attending the tournament
+- I want to see what other teams are attending a tournament
-- I want to see which players are playing at this tournament
+- I want to see which players are playing at a tournament

 # Packet submission stories
 ## Tournament Director